 Photographing groups of people — families — is challenging.
 Invariably one person will blink or move.
 Kids can’t help but move.
 The trick is to be patient and catch them at the right moment.
 But often I’ll end up with the kids just right but with the adults are out-of-place usually trying to get the kids to smile.

 I took these photos during Father’s Day.
-Bhavna’s aunt organized a fete to honor the fathers.
-I thought it might be interesting to take some photos with the fathers and their kids and grandkids.
+Bhavna’s aunt organised a fete to honour the fathers.
+I thought it might be interesting to take some pictures with the fathers and their kids and grandkids.

 I used a Sekonic L-358 FlashMaster light meter to set the camera shutter speed based on the aperture I chose for these portraits.
-This is my first light meter and I’m still getting the hang of things.
+This is my first light meter, and I’m still getting the hang of things.
 The light meter certainly makes adjusting the camera settings and flash unit power much easier.
-I set my my camera in manual mode, set the light-meter to the D5100s fastest flash sync speed, take a reading from near my subjects and voilà!, I know what aperture setting to use on my camera for the shot.
+I set my camera in manual mode set the light-meter to the D5100s fastest flash sync speed take a reading from near my subjects and voilà!
+I know what aperture setting to use on my camera for the shot.

-I don’t have a large collection of lenses.
-For this shoot, I started off with my AF-S Nikkor 50mm f/1.8G ( the images are in reverse chronological order ) with an aperture of f/8 but later changed to my 18-55mm at f/5.6 for the larger group shots.
+I don’t have an extensive collection of lenses.
+For this shoot, I started with my AF-S Nikkor 50mm f/1.8G ( the images are in reverse chronological order ) with an aperture of f/8 but later changed to my 18-55mm at f/5.6 for the larger group shots.
 I sold the 50mm f/1.8 earlier this month.
-I didn’t use it much and I think a lens with a longer focal lens will be more flattering for portraiture.
+I didn’t use it much, and I think a lens with a longer focal lens will be more flattering for portraiture.